 Kerbal Space Program 2 will be easier to learn

-One of the things Star Theory is focusing on for the sequel is the tutorial.
+One of the things Intercept Games is focusing on for the sequel is the tutorial.
 Kerbal Space Program taught its systems adequately enough, but did a bad job of explaining the scientific and mathematical concepts powering the physics sandbox.
 For Kerbal Space Program 2, new animations will detail everything from delta-v to docking—ensuring players are armed for success.

 To that end, the developers are doubling down on tutorials in KSP2.
 They don't want it to feel like a textbook, but it is literally rocket science.